Why Buy British Firewood?

-Love Logs was founded was to offer a British alternative to the industry's dirty secret of imported wood.
-Firewood doesn’t have to labelled as imported so we, along with most consumers, were shocked to find that over 50% of firewood sold in the UK is imported.
+Love Logs was founded to offer a British alternative to the firewood industry's dirty secret of imported wood.
+Firewood doesn’t have to labelled as imported so we, along with most consumers, were shocked to find that over 50% of firewood and 90% of charcoal that we buy in the UK is imported.

 We're going to look at how much firewood is imported and why, and why buying British wood is better!